openshift/openshift-pep/openshift-pep-014-ssh-proxy.md

 As an alternative to agent forwarding, we could have the proxy obtain some form of authentication (token or key pair) from OpenShift as soon as the user authenticates to the proxy.
 The proxy would then pass this authentication to the node's sshd server.

+#### Proxied containers: pods deployed by OpenShift

-**IMPORTANT CAVEAT** OpenShift deployments, the common way users get a new version of their code running, are implemented using replication controllers.
-As described above, this means
+OpenShift deployments, the common way users get a new version of their code running, are implemented using replication controllers.
+When a deployment occurs, the replication controllers in the deployment change.
+The replication controllers servicing the old deployments are deleted, and new ones are introduced to service the new deployment.
+Because replication controller managed pods receive unpredictable names, the container names associated with an openshift deployment will be inconsistent across deployment versions.

-1. pods are assigned unguessable UUIDs for their names
-2. **each deployment results in 1 or more brand new pods, with different names than the previous deployment**

-As a result, containers created using OpenShift deployments essentially never have consistent names because they don't have consistent pod names.
-This means proxying connections to these types of containers through an SSH proxy don't provide any significant benefit.
+In the future, the naming scheme for pods managed by replication controllers may change to become more deterministic.
+A possible format might be:

+    <replication controller name>-<replica number>

+If the naming scheme changed in this way, it would become possible to address the pods associated with an openshift deployment in a predictable manner.
+If the replication controller name was driven by the deployment name, the container naming scheme might be approximately:

+    <namespace>-<deployment config name>-<deployment version>-<replica number>
+    <----       replication controller name       ---------->

+    # Replica 2 for deployment config frontend version 1 in namespace test
+    test-frontend-1-2

+    # Replica 8 for deployment config backend version 12 in namespace production
+    production-backend-12-8

+Even with this scheme, in order to provide stable ssh URLs, Openshift would need a pluggable resolution strategy  to resolve a version independent URL (`test-frontend-2`) to the correct versioned name: `test-frontend-1-2`.
+It is worth discussing the merits of a strategy for methods like OpenShift deployments that manipulate replication controllers.

 #### Proxied containers: port forwarding, scp, sftp